boredazfcuk/create-medialists/README.md

 # create-medialists
 A script I use to backup a list of what's on my media server

-For it to work correctly, you'll need the same number of 'levels' to your media folders.
+For it to work correctly, you **might** need the same number of 'levels' to your media folders.
+I haven't tested it with anything different and can't remember how it works because I wrote it so long ago.

 I have my media folders organised like this: